wunderwuzzi23/blog/content/posts/2024/claude-computer-use-c2-the-zombais-are-coming.md

 ---
-title: "How difficult can it be?
-Claude Computer Use Command & Control via Prompt Injection"
+title: "ZombAIs: From Prompt Injection to C2 with Claude Computer Use"
-date: 2024-10-24T07:09:57-07:00
+date: 2024-10-24T17:00:57-07:00
 draft: true
 tags: [
-     "aiml", "machine learning", "threats", "ai injections","llm", "red" ]
+     "aiml", "machine learning", "threats", "ai injections","llm", "red","zombAI" ]

 twitter:
   card: "summary_large_image"
   site: "@wunderwuzzi23"
   creator: "@wunderwuzzi23"
-  title: "Claude Computer Use Command and Control.
+  title: "Claude Computer Use: ZombAIs!
 How difficult can it be?"
   description: "From Prompt Injection to Remote Controlling Claude Computer Use Machines"
   image: "https://embracethered.com/blog/images/2024/claude-computer-use-tb.png"
 ---

-A few days ago Anthropic released `Claude Computer Use`, which is a model + code that allows Claude to control a computer.
+A few days ago, Anthropic released `Claude Computer Use`, which is a model + code that allows Claude to control a computer.
 It takes screenshots to make decisions, can run bash commands and so forth.

-It's cool, but obviously also very dangerous because of prompt injection. `Claude Computer Use` enables AI to run commands on machines autonomously, posing severe risks if exploited via prompt injection.
+It's cool, but obviously very dangerous because of prompt injection. `Claude Computer Use` enables AI to run commands on machines autonomously, posing severe risks if exploited via prompt injection.

 [![claude - zombie](/blog/images/2024/computer-use-zombie.png)](/blog/images/2024/computer-use-zombie.png)